jmoujaes/simple-dev-portfolio/README.md

 Extend the site to fit your needs by adding more cards.
 Bootstrap documentation on cards: https://v4-alpha.getbootstrap.com/components/card/

-Pull requests, feedback, and filing issues are welcome and appreciated!
+Pull requests, feedback, and filing issues are welcomed and appreciated!